 - Avoid the abbreviations ‘FH’ and ‘FHA’ unless space is limited (e.g. in a table or chart, or end note).

 Fraser Health-specific references

 - Our board is referred to as the Fraser Health Board.
 It is also acceptable on second reference to refer to it as the board.

 - Do not capitalize board when it stands alone.

 - We use health care, not healthcare.

-Using the slogan in writing
+Using the tagline in writing

-- If the slogan appears in the middle of a sentence, it should not be capitalized, but set apart by dashes at either end.
+- If the tagline appears in the middle of a sentence, it should not be capitalized, but set apart by dashes at either end.
 Example: Fraser Health’s vision – better health, best in health care — guides our planning and decisions.

 - If it appears at the end of a sentence, it can be set apart with a colon at the beginning and a period at the end.
 A comma between better health and best in health care is permitted.

 - The following example illustrates both, Together we strive to achieve the Fraser Health vision: Better health, best in health care.